Backend Python developer - Junior Python programmer

 Many companies advertise job positions as Python programmer, or Backend developer.
 Sometimes Backend Python developer.

 Being able to work alone but also being a team-player is often part of the job description.
-As far as I understand what they mean is that you will be able to read documentation and find solutions by searching and you won't need to be micro-managed on one hand.
+On the one hand you need to be able to read documentation and find solutions by searching and you won't need to be micro-managed.
 On the other hand you can compromise if some other developer thinks a different solution is better.

-Communication: As far as I can see the tech world is full of people who have hard time communicating with each other.
-Being able to communicate will give you a lot of advantage.
-It is getting more and more important to be able to communicate in writing.
-Both in your own language and in English.
-Verbal communication skills are also useful, though as the companies get more and more distribute, writing will be probably more important.
+Communication: The tech world is full of people who have a hard time communicating with each other.
+Being able to communicate will give you a big advantage.
+It is becoming more and more important to be able to communicate in writing, both in your own language and in English.
+Verbal communication skills are also useful, though as the companies become more and more distributed, writing will be probably more important.

-Some of the job posts will mention that you need to be able to work under pressure.
+Some job posts will mention that you need to be able to work under pressure.
 That sounds like a symptom of bad management.
 I would avoid such companies.

 Obviously you will need to know how to program in Python, though at what level you need to know is not clearly defined and it depends on the specific position.